D-Star-AI/dsRAG/README.md

 KnowledgeBase objects are persistent by default.
 The full configuration needed to reconstruct the object gets saved as a JSON file upon creation and updating.

 ## Components
-There are five key components that define the configuration of a KnowledgeBase, each of which are customizable:
+There are six key components that define the configuration of a KnowledgeBase, each of which are customizable:
 1. VectorDB
 2. ChunkDB
 3. Embedding